Pleiotropy: Evolution

 Pleiotropy can have an effect on the evolutionary rate of genes and allele frequencies.
 Traditionally, models of pleiotropy have predicted that evolutionary rate of genes is related negatively with pleiotropy – as the number of traits of an organism increases, the evolutionary rates of genes in the organism's population decrease.
-However, this relationship has not been clearly found in empirical studies.
+This relationship has not been clearly found in empirical studies for a long time.
+However, a study based on human disease genes revealed the evidence of lower evolutionary rate in genes with higher pleiotropy.

 In mating, for many animals the signals and receptors of sexual communication may have evolved simultaneously as the expression of a single gene, instead of the result of selection on two independent genes, one that affects the signaling trait and one that affects the receptor trait.
 In such a case, pleiotropy would facilitate mating and survival.
 However, pleiotropy can act negatively as well.
 A study on seed beetles found that intralocus sexual conflict arises when selection for certain alleles of a gene that are beneficial for one sex causes expression of potentially harmful traits by the same gene in the other sex, especially if the gene is located on an autosomal chromosome.

 Pleiotropic genes act as an arbitrating force in speciation.
 William R. Rice and Ellen E. Hostert (1993) conclude that the observed prezygotic isolation in their studies is a product of pleiotropy's balancing role in indirect selection.
 By imitating the traits of all-infertile hybridized species, they noticed that the fertilization of eggs was prevented in all eight of their separate studies, a likely effect of pleiotropic genes on speciation.
 Likewise, pleiotropic gene's stabilizing selection allows for the allele frequency to be altered.

 Studies on fungal evolutionary genomics have shown pleiotropic traits that simultaneously affect adaptation and reproductive isolation, converting adaptations directly to speciation.
 A particularly telling case of this effect is host specificity in pathogenic ascomycetes and specifically, in venturia, the fungus responsible for apple scab.
 These parasitic fungi each adapts to a host, and are only able to mate within a shared host after obtaining resources.
 Since a single toxin gene or virulence allele can grant the ability to colonize the host, adaptation and reproductive isolation are instantly facilitated, and in turn, pleiotropically causes adaptive speciation.
 The studies on fungal evolutionary genomics will further elucidate the earliest stages of divergence as a result of gene flow, and provide insight into pleiotropically induced adaptive divergence in other eukaryotes.